The Apprenticeship Hive

 Dig into the details about SDAs – why they’re being introduced, who they apply to, and what the jargon means.

-GOV.UK: 10,000 more apprentices as government slashes red tape to boost growth
+10,000 more apprentices as government slashes red tape to boost growth

 Along with the DfE’s announcement about English and maths requirements, they also announced changes to the minimum duration for apprenticeships.